repalash/fexpr.js/Readme.md

 This is a zero-dependency(<5KB) library that works in both node.js and browser environments.

-This is a almost line by line port of [fexpr](https://github.com/ganigeorgiev/fexpr) (BSD 3-Clause License) by [Gani Georgiev](https://github.com/ganigeorgiev), from golang to typescript.
+Almost a line by line port of [fexpr](https://github.com/ganigeorgiev/fexpr) (BSD 3-Clause License) by [Gani Georgiev](https://github.com/ganigeorgiev), from golang to typescript with minor changes.

 ## Demo